H.E.R.

-Gabriella Sarmiento Wilson (born June 27, 1997), known professionally as H.E.R. (pronounced "her", an acronym for "Having Everything Revealed"), is an American singer, songwriter, and musician.

-She has received several awards including an Academy Award, a Children's and Family Emmy Award, and five Grammy Awards, along with nominations for a Golden Globe Award, three American Music Awards, and four Billboard Music Awards.
+Gabriella Sarmiento Wilson (born June 27, 1997), known professionally as H.E.R. (pronounced "her" and standing for "Having Everything Revealed") is an American R&B singer-songwriter.
+She has won an Academy Award, a Children's and Family Emmy Award, and five Grammy Awards, and been nominated for a Golden Globe Award, three American Music Awards, and four Billboard Music Awards.

-After initial music appearances and singles under her real name, she re-emerged in 2016 as H.E.R., releasing her debut EP H.E.R.
-Volume 1 under RCA, followed by four subsequent EPs.

-Her first compilation album H.E.R.
-(2017), consisting of tracks from her first two EPs plus six additional songs, was nominated for five Grammy Awards, winning Best R&B Performance and Best R&B Album.

-Her second compilation album, I Used to Know Her, received five Grammy Award nominations, including Album of the Year and Song of the Year for "Hard Place".
+After initially recording under her birth name, she adopted the stage name H.E.R. in 2016 and signed with RCA Records to release her debut extended play (EP), H.E.R.
+Volume 1, in September of that year.
+It was followed by four EPs, the first two of which were part of her self-titled compilation album (2017), which peaked at number 23 on the Billboard 200 and, from five total nominations, won two Grammy Awards for Best R&B Album and Best R&B Performance for its single, "Best Part" (with Daniel Caesar).
+Her second compilation album, I Used to Know Her (2019), met with similar commercial success and also received five Grammy Award nominations, including Album of the Year and Song of the Year for its single, "Hard Place".

-In 2021, she was awarded the Grammy Award for Song of the Year for "I Can't Breathe".
-That same year, her song "Fight for You" from the film Judas and the Black Messiah, won the Academy Award for Best Original Song; and later earned the Grammy Award for Best Traditional R&B Performance, the following year.
-Her debut full-length album Back of My Mind was released in June 2021.
+In 2021, she won her third Grammy Award for Song of the Year with her George Floyd protest-inspired single "I Can't Breathe".
+That same year, her song "Fight for You"—released for the film Judas and the Black Messiah—won the Academy Award for Best Original Song and won the Grammy Award for Best Traditional R&B Performance.
+This makes her the first Academy Award winner born in Generation Z. Her debut studio album, Back of My Mind (2021), was met with critical acclaim and peaked at number six on the Billboard 200.
+In 2022, she won the Children's and Family Emmy Award for her contributions to Barack and Michelle Obama's animated children's series, We the People.

-Early life, family and education
+Early life and family

-Gabriella Sarmiento Wilson was born on June 27, 1997, in Vallejo, California, to a Filipina American mother and an African American father and raised in California's San Francisco Bay Area.
+Gabriella Sarmiento Wilson was born on June 27, 1997, in Vallejo, California, to a Filipino mother and an African-American father, and raised in California's San Francisco Bay Area.
+According to an interview with Guitar Center, Wilson's father was a musician in a cover band, and hosted their practice sessions in the family's living room.
+Additionally, members of her mother's extended family were guitarists, drummers and bassists, as well as vocalists, often playing for karaoke events.
+Wilson states that these were some of her earliest influences, musically.

-Musical career